 - Day of surgery Rest, pain management.
 Once medically stable, your nurse will assist you to sit up at the edge of the bed.
-Depending upon your surgeon's orders, you may even begin standing and walking using a walker and your nurses assistance. - Post-operative Day # 1 IV lines, oxygen, Foley catheter, and wound drain will be removed as ordered by the physician.
+Depending on your surgeons orders, you may even initiate standing and walking using a walker and your nurses assistance. - Post-operative Day # 1 IV lines, oxygen, Foley catheter, and wound drain will be removed.
 Lab work will be drawn on a daily basis.
 You will be assisted out of bed and into a chair.
-The Physical and occupational Therapists will begin working with you and progress to walking in the hallway.
+The Physical & Occupational Therapists will begin working with you and progress to walking in the hallway.
 You will be allowed to put your FULL weight on the operated leg.
 You will be started on oral pain medications if tolerated.
 Blood may be given to you if necessary. - Post-operative Day # 2 Therapies will be advanced in order to prepare you to go home.
 Dressings will be changed.
-Those patients scheduled for transfer to a rehabilitation/skilled nursing facility will also be discharged on this day if their medical condition is stable.
+Those patients scheduled for transfer to rehabilitation/skilled nursing facility will also discharge on this day if their medical condition is stable.